 Please note – following a review of these schemes it is now no longer a requirement to submit an application with a named student.
 Applicants can apply with projects alone, with student recruitment to be carried out at a later date.
 We would still recommend that where possible a named student is associated with the application, and those without named students at this stage will be asked to submit relevant information (CV and supporting statements) when the student is appointed.

 What does the scholarship offer?

 Arthritis Research UK will provide up to 4 years of support for these redeveloped scholarships.
 Applicants can apply for one of two models of funding:

 The funding model requested should be outlined in the relevant section of the application form, with information on any proposed MRes/MSc course, where applicable.
-These scholarships provide a generous tax-free incremental stipend, UK tuition fees, a travel grant for conference attendance and improved running costs of £10,000 per year (capped at £7,500 in year 4 of a 3+1 model).
-Arthritis Research UK won't pay overseas tuition fees.
+These scholarships provide a generous tax-free incremental stipend, UK tuition fees, improved running costs of £10,000 per year (capped at £7,500 in year 4 of a 3+1 model) and a travel grant for conference attendance.
+We will not pay overseas tuition fees.

 How are they funded?

-These scholarships are awarded by the fellowship implementation committee.
+These scholarships are awarded by the Fellowship Funding Panel.
 Since the number of awards is limited, geographic/numerical limitations may apply to the number of studentships held by a single department.
-Applications should be made through
+Applications should be made through Grant Tracker.

 Please refer to the PhD scholarship scheme form guidance.
 (PDF 320.5 KB)